AlexsLemonade/refinebio-processor-documentation/salmon.md

         - Sample
         - OriginalFiles
         - OrganismIndex
-    - uses an RSA file when creating the OriginalFile
+    - uses an SRA file when creating the OriginalFile
 - passes the created base job to `salmon.salmon()` which runs the entire pipeline
 - asserts that the `job.success` is true